noop-dev/VICE_emu/testprogs/vsid/readme.txt

 tunes - "real world" test cases, from HVSC

+sidplayer - compute sidplayer, tunes and tests and player code

 environment - artificial tests for checking the environment tunes run in

 --------------------------------------------------------------------------------